 - There is a 99.99% chance that you are not the first person in history to attack Christianity with the question, issue or method you are currently using.
 Christianity has successfully defended attacks by very smart people for over 2,000 years.
 This field of study is known as Christian Apology or Apologetics, and the Library of Congress lists over 5,000 books under this subject heading.
 Start by reading some of the previous scholarship.
 If you have a scientific, hyper-rational bent, I recommend William Lane Craig’s book Reasonable Faith.
 If you prefer a more light-hearted, literary approach, you must start with C. S. Lewis.
 He’s the most famous and popular Christian apologist — an atheist intellectual who converted to Christianity and wrote about why.

 - “Why do we need religion?
 Why can’t people just be good because it’s the right thing to do?”
 Because people aren’t all that good, and it’s very hard to make them.
-There’s an enforcement cost that bogs down society in general and gives birth to totalitarianism.
-But you can inspire them to be good by giving them responsibilities.
-About 40,000 years ago humans starting working on systems called “religions” to arrive at and assign responsibilities so as to solve this problem.
-Religions are not superstitions.
-They are sociological technologies.
-One of them changed the world in ways that have never been equaled.
+About 40,000 years ago humans starting working on ritual systems to solve this problem.
+These evolved into religions.
+Religions are not superstitions — they are sociological technologies.
+For more on this topic start by reading Supernatural Selection by Matt Rossano.The religion that changed the the world most dramatically in ways that have never been equaled is Christianity.
 Read Dominion by Tom Holland for more details.

 - “If God is good, why is there evil in the universe?”
 This is called the problem of evil.
 There are lots of answers to this question.
 I like Christianity’s.